-The Company's tax returns through 2014 have been assessed by the tax authorities.
-However, the Company disagreed with the tax authorities' assessment of its 2011 to 2014 tax return.
+The Company's tax returns through 2015 have been assessed by the tax authorities.
+However, the Company disagreed with the tax authorities' assessment of its 2011 to 2015 tax return.
 The Company had applied to Ministry of Finance for administrative remedies procedures as for 2011 and 2012 tax returns and prepaid half of its 2011 and 2012 assessed additional taxes.
-The Company applied for a re-examination of its 2013 and 2014 tax returns with the tax collection authorities.
+The Company applied for a re-examination of its 2013 to 2015 tax returns with the tax collection authorities.